jnightingale3/sewer/writeup.md

 Hemisphere, it is possible that FOG related SSOs increase during the holiday season but not due to higher levels of holiday generated FOG.
 Indeed, we find no excess blockage frequency in Thanksgiving weeks.
-Further study of SSO rates versus holiday seasons in Southern Hemisphere cities could further test this hypothesis.
+Further study of SSO rates versus holiday seasons in Southern Hemisphere cities could test this hypothesis.

+We also note that these results are from the U.S., where most systems, including those in this study, are separate sewers.
+Furthermore, the prevalence of garbage disposal units, mechanical grinders which add greasy food waste directly into the sewer system, have a higher prevalence in the U.S. than elsewhere.
+These factors contribute to the importance of replicating this study in other regions where combined sewers are commoner, and garbage disposal units rarer, such as Europe.
+There may also be differences between old and new sewer systems.

 Our results also suggest that areas experiencing increasing average temperatures due to climate change may